hadi1994shokati/hadi1994shokati.github.io/_pages/about.md

 ---
 I am a Soil Scientist at the [University of Tübingen, Germany](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/geowissenschaften/arbeitsgruppen/geographie/forschungsbereich/bodenkunde-und-geomorphologie/work-group/people-main-pages/doctoral-students/hadi-shokati/), combining deep learning and remote sensing to model soil and environmental processes in agriculture.
 I work with UAV imagery, multi-spectral data, and advanced computational methods to support precision agriculture and sustainable land management.
 I am proficient in deep learning, Python, and spatial data analysis, and I enjoy turning complex data into practical insights.

-Interests
+Interests:

-Precision Agriculture
+- Precision Agriculture

-Digital Soil Mapping
+- Digital Soil Mapping

-Remote Sensing
+- Remote Sensing

-Data Analytics
+- Data Analytics

+- Machine Learning

+Pedology and Digital Soil Mapping
+GIS, Remote and Proximal Sensing
-Machine Learning
+Spatial Data Analysis and Machine Learning
+Soil Health, Climate Change and Precision Agriculture

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.